Create and Manage Compute Pools

 -

-In the Deployment screen, configure deployment settings across three sections.
+On the Deployment page, configure deployment settings across three sections.

 General Configuration: